canonical/lxd/README.md

 To run docker inside a lxd container, you must be running a kernel with cgroup namespaces (Ubuntu 4.4 kernel or newer, or upstream 4.6 or newer), and must apply the docker profile to your container.

+    lxc launch ubuntu:xenial my-docker-host -p default -p docker

+Note that the docker profile does not provide a network interface, so the common case will want to compose the default and docker profiles.

 The container must be using the Ubuntu 1.10.2-0ubuntu4 or newer docker package.